-The aims of the researchers were to develop and test initial psychometric properties of the Menstrual Health Instrument (MHI), a measure of menstrual health in adolescents that comprehensively evaluates menstrual health.
+The aims of the researchers were to develop and test initial psychometric properties of the Menstrual Health Instrument, a measure of menstrual health in adolescents that comprehensively evaluates menstrual health.
 Data were collected with a convenience sample of 230 Korean adolescent girls.
 As a result of exploratory factor analysis with the 29-item instrument, five factors were extracted: affective symptoms, somatic symptoms and school life, daily habits for menstrual health, menstrual cycle characteristics, and attitudes and perceptions on menstruation.
-The reliability and validity estimates indicate that the MHI could be used for screening in school or community settings.
+The reliability and validity estimates indicate the Menstrual Health Instrument could be used for screening in school or community settings.

 ASJC Scopus subject areas